Exact Volumes of Semi-Algebraic Convex Bodies: Convex Sets and Their Deformations

 \paragraph{Case 1 $(\dim(\critPts) = 0)$:} In this case, there are only finitely many points in the locus of critical points.
 We check which of them lie in $C$ by evaluating each of the $f_i$'s.
 By the convexity of $C_t$ shown in Proposition~\ref{prop:deformed-intersection} and since $\dim(\critPts) = 0$, we know that there will be exactly two such critical points.
 By projecting them back onto the $x_i$-axis, we have found the two relevant critical values.

-\paragraph{Case 2 $(\operatorname{dim}(\critPts)>0)$:} In this case, we consider the hypersurface arrangement We begin by sampling one point from each region of the complement of the hypersurface arrangement.
-We identify the sampled points that lie in the deformed intersection $C_t$, and project them onto the $x_i$-axis.
+\paragraph{Case 2 $(\operatorname{dim}(\critPts)>0)$:} In this case, we employ the subroutine \texttt{SamplePointsHypersurfaceRegions($p_{\text{cv}}\cdot F_t$)} where $p_{\text{cv}}$ generates the elimination ideal of $I$ with respect to all variables except $x_i$.
+This subroutine samples one point from each region in the complement of the hypersurface arrangement Then, we identify the sample points that lie in the deformed intersection $C_t$ and project them onto the $x_i$-axis.
 This set of projected values defines a closed interval $[a,b]$.
-Then, the points in $\critVals_i$ that are closest to but outside to either side of $[a,b]$ are the critical values of the projection of $C_t$ onto the $x_i$-axis.
+Then, the points in $\critVals_i$ that are closest to, but outside, on either side of $[a,b]$ are the critical values of the projection of $C_t$ onto the $x_i$-axis.

-\begin{example}[Hypersurface regions] Consider the polynomials Here $f_1, f_2$ define two Euclidean balls, and $C = \{x \in \mathbb R^4 \mid f_1(x) > 0, f_2(x) > 0 \}$ their intersection. $C$ is first deformed to $C_t$ for a suitable value of $t$, and then projected onto the $y$-axis.
+\begin{example}[Hypersurface regions] Let us provide an example of encountering a positive-dimensional ideal when computing the critical values of a projection.
+Consider the polynomials defining two Euclidean balls and their intersection $C$.
+First, $C$ is deformed to $C_t$ for $t$ small, and then projected onto the $y$-axis.
 The choice of this axis is discussed in Section~\ref{sec:performance}.

-Then, at a suitable value of $y$, the slice is projected onto the $x$-axis, where the critical points cannot be computed via elimination, due to the occurance of a positive-dimensional ideal.
-So, one can employ HypersurfaceRegions.jl to select the correct critical values.
+Then, for $y$ in a set of suitable values, the $3$-dimensional slice is projected onto the $x$-axis.
+Here, the ideal of the critical locus is positive-dimensional.
+So, we employ \texttt{SamplePointsHypersurfaceRegions} to be able to select the correct critical values.
 Figure~\ref{fig:hypersurfregions} shows a 2-dimensional picture of the different regions of the hypersurface arrangement, and the points sampled from each of them.

 \end{example}

 \paragraph{\texttt{1DimVolume}}

 If $\operatorname{dim}(C_t ) = 2$, then after computing the relevant critical values $c_1,c_2$ of the projection, the algorithm calls for computing volumes of $1$-dimensional slices at $x_i = v$ for $c_1< v< c_2$.
 This is done by intersecting the curve $F_t$ with the line $x_i = v$.
 By convexity, there are only two intersection points that lie inside $C$.
 Denote them by $\lambda_1$ and $\lambda_2$.
 Then, the required $1$-dimensional volume is $|\lambda_1 - \lambda_2 | $.